mwermelinger/kattis-guide/exhaustive.md

 In a linear search, the candidates are the items in a given collection: list, string, set, etc.
 Candidates are 'generated' by iterating through the collection.
-The search may require an additional data structure to keep information about the items already processed.
+The search may require an additional collection to keep information about the items already processed.

 1. [Hot Hike](https://open.kattis.com/problems/hothike) (10 LOC):